symfony/symfony-docs/cookbook/workflow/new_project_svn.rst

 Once you've read through :doc:`/book/page_creation` and become familiar with using Symfony, you'll no-doubt be ready to start your own project.
-The preferred method to manage Symfony2 projects is using `git`_ but some prefer to use `Subversion`_ which is totally fine!.
-In this cookbook article, you'll learn how to manage your project using `svn`_ in a similar manner you would do with `git`_.
+The preferred method to manage Symfony2 projects is using `Git`_ but some prefer to use `Subversion`_ which is totally fine!.
+In this cookbook article, you'll learn how to manage your project using `SVN`_ in a similar manner you would do with `Git`_.

 .. tip::